-The Board of Directors has laid down guidelines for the work of the Executive Board, including the division of work between the Board of Directors and the Executive Board and the Executive Board's powers to enter into agreements on behalf of the company.

-The Board of Directors regularly discusses the CEO's performance, for example by following up on developments seen in relation to our strategy and objectives.
-The Chairman of the Board of Directors and the CEO also regularly discuss the cooperation between the Board of Directors and the Executive Board.

-We describe the remuneration of the Executive Board in the separate remuneration report, available on orsted.com/remuneration2021.
-You can also find information about the members of the Executive Board on page 69 of the 2021 Annual Report.
+The Board of Directors has laid down guidelines for the work of the Executive Board, including the division of work between the Board of Directors and the Executive Board, and the Executive Board's powers to enter into agreements on behalf of the company.
+The Board of Directors regularly discusses the Group President and CEO's performance, for example by following up on developments seen in relation to our strategy and objectives.
+The Chair of the Board of Directors and the Group President and CEO also regularly discuss the cooperation between the Board of Directors and the Executive Board.
+We describe the remuneration of the Executive Board in the separate remuneration report.
+You can also find information about the members of the Executive Board on our website.